-For individuals with multiple food allergies and are unsure if it is pollen food allergy syndrome or a true allergy, your allergist can figure out what is happening by taking a detailed history and conducting allergy tests.
+For individuals with multiple food allergies and are unsure if it is pollen food allergy syndrome or a true food allergy, your allergist can figure out what is happening by taking a detailed history and conducting an allergy test.

-When you have an allergy, your body reacts to a protein in the food or plant and releases histamines causing the allergic response.
+When you have a food allergy, your body reacts to a protein in the food or plant and releases histamines causing an allergic reaction.
 Foods contain multiple proteins.
-Some of the proteins are minor, and some are major.
+Some of the proteins are minor, and some are major ones.

 When you do a skin prick test or an IgE blood test, there is no way to tell which proteins you are reacting to within the food.
 This means you test positive for a particular food, but it may not be to a major protein which is what would cause an allergic reaction that could be anaphylactic.

-If you eat a food, only get an itchy mouth, and have a positive IgE blood test, your doctor will consider doing another test called component testing.
+If you eat a food, only get an itchy mouth, and have a positive IgE blood test, you may be experiencing oral allergy symptoms.
+Your doctor may consider doing another test called allergen component testing.
 This will help determine if it is pollen food allergy syndrome.

-Component testing is a blood test that can help determine what proteins you are reacting to in that food.
-Through component testing, you break down the food into individual proteins and see which proteins you have IgE antibodies to.
+Allergen component testing is a blood test that can help determine what food proteins you are reacting to.
+Through allergen component testing, you break down the food into individual proteins and see which food proteins you have IgE antibodies to.

-If you are positive to the major protein in the food itself, you are likely to have an allergic reaction.
+If you are positive to the major food protein, you are likely to have an allergic reaction.

-Note that component testing is not yet available for all foods.
+Note that allergen component testing is not yet available for all foods.